top of page

 Ready for Part Two?

-We’ll be sharing what life with Maggie looks like after three weeks.
-If you’re on your own new dog journey, follow along, and don’t forget to check out our post Bringing Home a New Dog?
+We’ll be sharing what life with Maggie looks like after the first month.
+If you’re on your own new dog journey, follow along, and don’t forget to check out our post, Bringing Home a New Dog?
 7 Must-Know Tips for Charleston to help you start strong.

 Need Support For Your New Rescue During the Transition?